 Discussion began about having OCLC create collection sets of records for each series (or group of series from a particular agency) digitized by the Task Force.

 Linda Hall Library bowed out of participation in the project since its commitment was only for the pilot.
 The Task Force welcomed four new members, three of whom were government documents librarians.
 The updated version of the Task Force met in Chicago to bring the new members up to speed, decide on future directions, and identify tasks.

 The Task Force identified point people and groups to complete these tasks:

-The “Collection Group” subgroup will define the collections to be included in the project.
+The “Collection Group” subgroup would define the collections to be included in the project.

-The “External Communication” subgroup will develop a project Web site to inform the public and project partners about the work of the Task Force and how to become involved.
+The “External Communication” subgroup would develop a project Web site to inform the public and project partners about the work of the Task Force and how to become involved.